liferay/lexicon-site/src/pages/docs/patterns/cards.md

 ---
 title: "Cards"
-description: "Cards are a visual representation of data"
+description: "Cards are a very specific visual representation of data.
+"
 layout: "guide"
 weight: 1
 ---